Scary thoughts as a mum?

 Q: How common are intrusive thoughts?

 A: Intrusive thoughts are more common than you might think.
-Studies have shown that up to 90% of people experience intrusive thoughts at some point in their lives.
+Studies have shown that up to 90% of people experience intrusive thoughts at some point in their lives. and a similar number of mums say they have experienced intrusive thoughts.
 It's important to remember that having intrusive thoughts doesn't mean you're a bad person or that you'll act on them.
+But if they’re impacting how you feel and how well you can manage day to day then it’s important to learn how to cope with them.

 Q: Are intrusive thoughts a sign of mental illness?